microsoft/kiota/specs/scenarios/plugins.md

 OpenAI has defined [OpenAI plugins](https://platform.openai.com/docs/plugins/introduction), one way to enable GPT to interact with APIs, allowing it to perform several actions.
 To build a plugin, it's necessary to create a [plugin manifest file](https://platform.openai.com/docs/plugins/getting-started/plugin-manifest) that defines relevant metadata information that allows GPT to call an API.

 In addition to OpenAI plugin manifest, [API Manifest](https://www.ietf.org/archive/id/draft-miller-api-manifest-01.html) is another way to declare dependencies of APIs and their characteristics.
-API Manifest addresses a limitation present in both the OpenAI plugin manifest and OpenAPI document, it can references one or more OpenAPI descriptions as dependencies.
+API Manifest addresses a limitation present in both the OpenAI plugin manifest and OpenAPI document, it can references one or more OpenAPI documents as dependencies.
 For developers using [Semantic Kernel]( https://learn.microsoft.com/en-us/semantic-kernel/overview/) as their AI orchestractor, [API Manifest is supported as a input format](https://github.com/microsoft/semantic-kernel/pull/4961), in preview state, for plugin generation.